CodeCoreYVR/React-Native-Pokemon-Client/lectureNotes.md

 Then we need to install peer dependencies depending on our platform.
 With express we need to:
 2) `expo install react-native-reanimated react-native-gesture-handler react-native-screens react-native-safe-area-context @react-native-community/masked-view`

+## Configuring RN Stack

+1) import React Native Gesture Handler in your top level component `import 'react-native-gesture-handler'`
+2) Wrap your application in a `NavigationContainer` from `@react-navigation/native` package
+3)